 Very few family law cases end up in a final trial, whether before a jury or before a judge.
 Most of the time, parties are able to settle their differences at some point during the course of the litigation.
-Sometimes, these settlements are reached informally, by passing settlement offers back and forth between the lawyers and/or the parties until both sides have come to an accord on the terms.
+Sometimes, these settlements are reached informally, bypassing settlement offers back and forth between the lawyers and/or the parties until both sides have come to an accord on the terms.
 Most of the time, however, these settlements are reached in a much more structured environment: mediation.

 Mediation is a form of alternative dispute resolution that involves the parties and their attorneys and a neutral mediator sitting down over the course of a day and working out the details of a comprehensive settlement agreement.
-There are myriad benefits to settling through mediation that are not afforded to other types of informal settlement agreements or approaches.
+There are myriad benefits to settling through mediation that is not afforded to other types of informal settlement agreements or approaches.
 First, the back and forth happens in a single day, making it more efficient, and therefore less time for circumstantial and environmental factors to impact one party’s position (which inevitably happens when a settlement is being negotiated over the course of 2-3 months).

 Second, the legislature has promulgated certain statutorily authorized protections and advantages to an agreement that is reached under the auspicious of mediation.
-The Texas Family Code provides that a mediated settlement agreement is binding and cannot be revoked, and that once it has been signed, the parties are entitled to judgment as a matter of law on the terms listed in the MSA.
+The Texas Family Code provides that a mediated settlement agreement is binding and cannot be revoked and that once it has been signed, the parties are entitled to judgment as a matter of law on the terms listed in the MSA.

 This concept of being entitled to judgment on the MSA is important, especially in the context of family law cases, because typically, the family court judge has broad discretion to do what it finds is in the best interest of the child.
 That means that in some cases, the parties may bring an informal settlement agreement in front of the judge, and the judge might decline to enter judgment on that agreement because the judge thinks it is not in the best interest of the child.